If you’re looking for seven seats and need them on the cheap, then the revised 2016 Mitsubishi Outlander could be worth a look.

 The Mitsubishi Outlander distinguishes itself in being the US market’s least-expensive crossover with seven seats.
-It got a styling and features update for 2016, and fall 2016 will see the arrival of the Outlander PHEV, which Mitsubishi bills as the world’s first plug-in hybrid.
+It received a styling and features update for 2016, and fall 2016 saw the arrival of the Outlander PHEV, which Mitsubishi bills as the world’s first plug-in hybrid.

 Pricing and trims

 Outlanders come in four trim levels, ranging in price from $22,995 for the front-wheel drive ES to the $30,995 all-wheel drive GT S-AWC.